 The thought came to me one day.
 Can I replace butter with something other than… butter… in a cookie recipe?
 Applesauce or mashed banana would certainly make the cookie healthier, but that’s not what I was looking for.

 And sure, shortening would work and does wonders in cookie recipes – makes a cookie nice and puffy!
 But I wanted something a little different.
 Something I’ve never tried before.
 Thicker and creamier than butter, I figured cream cheese would make one stand out cookie.
 I’ve never used it in a cookie recipe before, so I was a tad skeptical at first.
 And I most certainly did not want to ruin perfectly good cookie dough with a recipe flop.
 Who has the time for a recipe failure?
 Not me.

 I crushed up 18 double stuffed Oreos and tossed them into the cookie dough.
-Double Stuf= only way to go.
+Keep the regular Oreos for Oreo balls and Oreo cookie crust.
+For these cookies, Double Stuf = only way to go.
 I kept some of the Oreo pieces a bit large because I wanted to be able to taste the chunks rather than have crumbs throughout each bite.

 I chilled the dough for 24 hours.
 I find that the longer I chill cookie dough, the chewier and thicker the cookie will be.
 Chill the dough for at least one hour if you’re strapped for time. 😉